fairdataihub/codefair-docs/docs/app/ui.md

     });
   }

-  // Check if the user is authorized to access the license request await repoWritePermissions(event, expectoRequest.owner, expectoRequest.repo);
+  // Check if the user is authorized to access the request await repoWritePermissions(event, expectoRequest.owner, expectoRequest.repo);

   if (!expectoRequest.open) {